 Wu Wei Zi berries/seeds (Schisandra)

 Some herbalists also include Astragalus and Maca Root in this list.
 It is important to note that choosing fresh, organic herbs always yields the best results.
-Incorporating these into your daily diet and lifestyle is much better than rushing to the store when you are sick to buy a bottle of herb capsules.
+Incorporating these into your daily diet is much better than rushing to the store when you are sick to buy a bottle of supplements.
 Tea is a great way to ingest them, and can be part of a daily relaxing and contemplative personal ritual.
 One of my favorites is Tulsi Rose Tea with a little honey or maple syrup before bed.

 Adaptation is Key to Evolution